BenDoyle/rogue-libs/README.md

 # rogue-libs
-my roguelike!
+my roguelike / interactive fiction crossover!

 Current thoughts:
+- script with ruby
 - work with sqlite as datastore
-- script with ruby
+- use active_record for ORM
+- use TTY to interact